Reading time: 9 min.

 Are you concerned about your greasy hair?

 Moreover, if your greasy hair is accompanied by hair loss or hair thinning, you may be experiencing a type of alopecia, such as telogen effluvium, androgenetic alopecia (male or female pattern baldness), or alopecia areata.
 While some of the conditions resolve on their own, others require prompt intervention from the first signs of hair thinning and balding.
-So getting a timely diagnosis and treatment can be the first step on your journey to healthy, beautiful hair.
+So getting a timely diagnosis and treatment can be the first step on your journey to beautiful healthy hair.

-5 Common Reasons Why Your Hair Is Greasy (and How to Fix It), Wimpole Clinic
+Common Reasons Why Your Hair Is Greasy (and How to Fix It), Wimpole Clinic

 Dr Mir Malkani

-Medically reviewed by Dr Mir MalkaniUpdated on February 19, 2024
+Medically reviewed by Dr Mir MalkaniUpdated on November 28, 2024

 The Wimpole Clinic offers FUE Hair, Beard & Eyebrow Transplants & Trichology.